gnaollol/Wheat-Field-Game/README.md

+Hello!
+This was my final project for CSIT 105.

+To Use:
+* Download both Sector.java & WheatField.java
-Download both files and run them on any IDE.
+* Put them together and run on any IDE
+* Enjoy!

-The sector is the class file for WheatField.

-WheatField is the main driver.
+The sector is a class file while the WheatField is the main driver.

-A simple farming game utilizing 2D arrays.
+This game utilizes 2D arrays to create a simple farming program.